 However, mechanically evaporated pool salt still has its downsides.
 This type of salt often has minerals in it and is not of very high purity.
 If you have a concrete pool, you may even see staining from the minerals in this salt.
 These minerals, especially calcium, can even damage your pool chlorinator.

 Mined salt is the final type of pool salt, and most experts recommend it over the other varieties.
 This salt does not come from seawater but instead comes directly from salt mines.
-As a result, it is purer and causes fewer problems for your salt water pool system.
+As a result, it is purer and causes fewer problems for your pool.

 This type of salt is very high quality, with between 95% and 99% sodium chlorine.
 However, there are still some concerns with mined salt.
 You need to make sure you add it to your pool properly by adding it to the deep end and making sure it does not sit on any pool surfaces.
 Mined salt can also cost a bit more, but it is a better option in the long run and is worth the slightly higher cost.